B-rrrrrr/obsidian_notes/2 Source Material/Novels/Ulysses.md

 > Agenbite of inwit.
 Inwit's agenbite.
 > Misery!
 Misery!

+Agenbite of inwit = remorse of conscience

+Good way of describing the events of Circe and is an expression that means a lot to Stephen and the death of his mother.
+Though remorse of conscience can have a repressive, paralyzing effect, as in Stephen’s case, it is also vaguely positive.
+A self-conscious awareness of the past, even the sins of the past, helps constitute an individual as an ethical being in the present.
 # Sirens
 "All art constantly aspires towards the condition of music." - Walter Pater, *The Renaissance* (1873)
 # Cyclops